Fraunhofer-SIT/charra/README.md

            "${docker_image_fullname}" \
            "$@"

-3. Run the attester docker container and check the IP address.
+3. Run the attester Docker container and check the IP address.

 4. Put the attester address to the `DST_HOST` in `src/verifier.c` on the verifier device.
    Rebuild verifier script in the verifier docker container: